pranav-ashokk/boston-housing-price-prediction/README.md

 - Houses with a higher 'RM' value (number of rooms), will likely have a higher 'MEDV' (price) value.
 This assumption would mean that 'RM' and 'MEDV' are directly proportional variables.

-- Houses that have a lower 'LSTAT' value (lower class workers) will likely be worth more.
+- Houses that have a lower 'LSTAT' value (# of ) will likely be worth more.
 If the people are higher class workers and made more money, they likely have a higher purchasing power, resulting in a more expensive home.
 This would mean that 'LSTAT' and 'MEDV' are inversely proportional variables.

 - Lastly, houses with a lower 'PTRATIO' (less students to teachers ratio), will also likely be worth more.
 I am assuming this because an educational facility with more teachers to focus their attention on the students will likely be a hot spot for families who are looking for houses.
 This assumption would mean that 'PTRATIO' and 'MEDV' are inversely proportional variables.